NFL Week 8 Betting Lines

 The Minnesota Vikings will host the Dallas Cowboys on NBC Sunday Night Football.
 Last year Minnesota was one of the biggest busts on the board.
 The Vikings revamped defense put them in a ditch that they never quite dug out of.
 The warehouse full of picks from the 2020 NFL Draft proved to be fool's gold for a Viking team that was 6-10 against the spread.
 Dallas is always overrated but stands a solid chance at improving for the 2021 season.
 Their defense can't possibly be as bad as last year and will be rejuvenated with six new draft picks and new defensive coordinator Dan Quinn.
 Further enhancing the Cowboys' prospects is the return of quarterback Dak Prescott.
 These two teams have let more gamblers down than perhaps any other tandem in NFL Gambling.
 Both Dallas and Minnesota could have a positive market correction in 2021.

 The Kansas City Chiefs will host the New York Giants on ESPN Monday Night Football.
 While the game might look like a mismatch at first glance, the Giants could be a real annoyance to the potent Chiefs offense and gamblers.
 Last year Big Blue finished 9th for points allowed defensively and went 9-7 against the spread despite a 6-10 straight up record.

-Access live betting lines and NFL Week 8 Betting Articles from your mobile device at BookMaker Sportsbook!
+Access live betting lines and NFL Betting Lines from your mobile device at BookMaker Sportsbook!
 You can wager on sporting events as they unfold on television with BookMaker’s live betting platform.
-Real-time spreads, totals, props and money line odds are all available by clicking here so start betting with BookMaker now!